 You’ll get a pretty similar set of benefits with each of these cards.
 But the Visa Signature version of the Quicksilver comes with some more valuable perks, if you can get it.

 The Double Cash doesn’t come with the travel and shopping discounts you’d get with a Quicksilver Visa Signature card, but it does have a fairly comprehensive set of basic protections.
 Included are Purchase Protection, Return Protection, Worldwide Accident Insurance, and several more.

 Some of the features are more valuable than others, like the Price Rewind tool.
 If you buy an item and suspect you could have found a better deal, register it with Price Rewind.
-This service will automatically search the internet for you, and if a lower price is found you’ll be able to claim it.
+This service will automatically search the internet for you, and if a lower price is found you’ll be able to claim it (up to $200 per item, and $1,000 per year).
 You won’t get a price protection service like this with the Quicksilver card, although many other credit cards do include it.

 The Citi card offers a personal concierge service, which you’ll usually only find on higher-level cards.
 The Visa Signature version of the Quicksilver will come with a concierge too, but if you get the Visa Platinum version you won’t get a concierge service.
 So it’s interesting to find this feature built in to the Double Cash.

 Citi cardholders can also access offers through the Private Pass, which provides presale and preferred access to tickets in select large cities.
 This is a bit similar to the deals you can get through Visa Signature, but it will be more limited in scope.

 Citi will provide you with your FICO Bankcard Score 8 credit score, based on your Equifax credit report.
 But it doesn’t provide actual information about your credit report, like the CreditWise tool.